What the cast of Love Actually look like 18 years after the film’s debut

 Post–Love Actually, obviously Liam, 69, has starred in lots of Hollywood films including the Taken franchise.

 Martin Freeman (John)

 The biggest role Martin bagged is Bilbo Baggins in The Hobbit, with the first movie being released in 2012.

-He also recently starred in ITV drama A Confession which tells the story of DS Stephen Fulcher and his hunt for missing 22-year-old Sian O'Callaghan.
+He also starred in ITV drama A Confession last year which tells the story of DS Stephen Fulcher and his hunt for missing 22-year-old Sian O'Callaghan.